stakater/Reloader/README.md

 You have a `Deployment` called `foo` and a `ConfigMap` and/or a `Secret` either mounted as a volume or defined as a environment variable.
 The `ConfigMap` and `Secret` can be named whatever, but for the sake of this example, lets refer to the `ConfigMap` as `foo-configmap` and the secret as `foo-secret`.

+Add the annotation to the main metadata of your `Deployment`.
+By default this would be `reloader.stakater.com/auto`.

 ```yaml
 kind: Deployment
 metadata: